| Title: | The SpatialGraph Class and Utilities |

 Calculate the distance slot in a SpatialGraph.
 This

-is done via a call to the library igraph
+is done via a call to the library igraph, which does the

 calculation.
 Distances are undirected.